thakumar/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 {{< /tab >}}
 {{< /tabs >}}
 {{< tab "SN3700">}}
-SN3700 32xQSFP56 (200GbE) interfaces supports both PAM4 and NRZ encodings with all speeds down to 1G.<br>
+SN3700 32xQSFP56 (200GbE) interfaces support both PAM4 and NRZ encodings with all speeds down to 1G.<br>
-For lower speeds, PAM4 automaticaly converted to NRZ encoding.<br>
+For lower speeds, PAM4 automatically converted to NRZ encoding.<br>
 All 32xQSFP56 ports can breakout into 4xSFP56 (4x50GbE) or 2xQSFP56 (2x100GbE).
 {{< tabs "3700_ports ">}}
 {{< tab "10G ">}}